mkcn/fastHistory/README.md

 - [License](https://github.com/mkcn/fastHistory/blob/master/README.md#License)

-**fastHistory** allows you to store, search and automatically paste all your important commands, plus all the [TDLR](https://github.com/tldr-pages/tldr) command examples, directly in your terminal, with a **new and faster way**!
+**fastHistory** allows you to store, search and automatically paste all your commands directly in your terminal with a **new and faster way**!

 ![fh_main](https://user-images.githubusercontent.com/7307955/147797297-5a30cc72-b1c8-4527-8c7d-820d18098bc2.gif)